gmyilma/Udacity-DevOp/README.md

 The following activities has been performed:

-All website files should be added to the S3 bucket.
+All website files are added to the S3 bucket.

 The bucket configuration is set up to support static website hosting.